sabertazimi/awesome-notes/notes/web/node/nodeBasicNotes.md

 }
 ```

-### Lock File
+### Package Lockfile

 [Dependency pinning](https://docs.renovatebot.com/dependency-pinning):

 When kept in sync with its associated `package.json`,
-a lock file will further lock down the exact dependencies and sub-dependencies,
+a lockfile will further lock down the exact dependencies and sub-dependencies,
 so that everyone running `npm i` or `yarn` will install the exact same dependencies.

 If the `package.json` contains a range,
 and a new in-range version is released that would break the build,
 then essentially `package.json` is in a state of **broken**,
-even if the lock file is still holding things together.
+even if the lockfile is still holding things together.

 - Apps (web or Node.js) that aren't `require()` by other packages
   should pin all types of dependencies for greatest reliability/predictability.